ilyoung-mindset/crawl_some_websites/README.md

 # CrawlSomeWebsites
-Python crawling programs for some web sites.
+Python programs for crawling some web sites.

+nytparse.py is for crawling cn.nytimes.com main page